-These creams and gels are usually applied daily (using gloves), often for several weeks, and they cause the abnormal skin cells to die.
+These creams and gels are usually applied daily (washing your hands carefully after), often for several weeks, and they cause the abnormal skin cells to die.
 They may make the skin sore, and it may weep and blister after a few days of treatment.

 The various creams and gels seem to be similarly effective in treating actinic keratoses, although the potential side effects and the length of time that treatment is needed differs between each of them.
 Not all are easily available.

 Discuss the benefits and risks of the different creams and gels available with your GP before starting treatment.

 Freezing with liquid nitrogen (cryotherapy)